The Human-Computer Interaction Design Ontology (HCIDO)

 Definition:

-A HCI Design Component that implements Mental User Observable States and aims to present information that can be perceived through users’ senses
+An HCI Design Component that implements Mental User Observable States and aims to present information that can be perceived through users' senses.

 Relations: